marcopernpruner/eudi-wallet-it-docs/docs/en/remote-flow.rst

   * - **3**, **4**,
     - The Relying Party provides the Wallet Instance with a URL where the information about the Relying Party are provided, along with the information about where the signed request is available for download.
   * - **5**, **6**, **7**, **8**, **9**
     - In the **Cross Device Flow**, the Request URI is presented as a QR Code displayed to the User.
 The User scans the QR Code using the Wallet Instance, which retrieves a URL with the parameters ``client_id``, ``request_uri``, ``state``, ``client_id_scheme``, and ``request_uri_method``.
-Conversely, in the Same Device Flow, the Relying Party supplies identical information as in the Cross-Device flow, but directly through a URL.
+Conversely, in the **Same Device Flow**, the Relying Party supplies identical information as in the Cross-Device flow, but directly through a URL.
   * - **10**,
     - The Wallet Instance evaluates the trust with the Relying Party.
   * - **11**, **12**
     - The Wallet Instance checks if the Relying Party has provided the ``request_uri_method`` within its signed Request Object.
 If provided and it is equal to ``post``, the Wallet Instance provides its metadata to the Relying Party.
 The Relying Party returns a signed Request Object compliant to the Wallet technical capabilities.
   * - **13**
-    - When the Wallet Instance capabilities discovery is not supported by RP, the Wallet Instance request the signed Request Object using the HTTP method GET.
+    - When the Wallet Instance capabilities discovery is not supported by Relying Party, the Wallet Instance request the signed Request Object using the HTTP method GET.
   * - **14**
     - The RP issues the Request Object signin it using one of its cryptographic private keys, where their public parts have been published within its Entity Configuration (`metadata.wallet_relying_party.jwks`).
 The Wallet Instance obtains the signed Request Object.
   * - **15**, **16**, **17**